Cost of Living Support for Families

 There may be some additional benefits you can claim, depending on your circumstances.
 It is worth reviewing each of the below to check if you meet the eligibility requirements.

-You may be eligible to receive a Discretionary Housing Payment (DHP) if your council decides that you need extra help to meet your housing costs.
+You may be eligible to receive a Discretionary Housing Payment (DHP) (delivered through the Crisis and Resilience Fund from April 2026) if your council decides that you need extra help to meet your housing costs.
 You can only get it if you are entitled to Housing Benefit or the housing element of Universal Credit.
 Your council will review your circumstances to assess eligibility, and will make a decision as to whether to give you a DHP, how much you will be paid and for how long you will receive the payment.

 You may be given a DHP to cover housing costs, such as: